LumoSQL/not-forking/doc/not-forking.md

 source code of SQLite, a very busy project).
 The Fossil Timeline supports the [Fossil development philosophy](https://fossil-scm.org/home/doc/trunk/www/fossil-v-git.wiki#devorg).

+# Overall not-forking configuration <a name="overall-not-forking-configuration-"></a>

+A not-forking configuration is a directory containing one or more subdirectories each one defining a different project to track.

+Each project tracked by not-forking needs to define what to track, and what changes to apply.
+This is done by providing a number of files in the project subdirectory of the configuration: the minimum requirement is an upstream definition file; other files can also be present indicating what modifications to apply (if none are provided, the upstream sources are used unchanged).

+The not-forking tool refers to each project using the name of the subdirectory containing it; when handling all projects at once, it essentially lists this directory to see what's there.

 # Upstream definition file <a name="upstream-definition-file-"></a>